 \section{Discussion}

-Throughout iterative involvement of therapists and post-stroke survivors, we explored an approach of artificial intelligence (AI) and robotic coaches to assist self-directed rehabilitation in an effective and acceptable way.
+Throughout the iterative involvement of therapists and post-stroke survivors, we explored the feasibility of an AI and robotic coach to assist self-directed rehabilitation in an effective and acceptable way.
 In the following sections, we discussed the potential implications of our exploratory study and considerations for better deployment of AI and robotic coaches in practice.